Miki-AG/tag_battle/README.md

 ```

 ### Run manage.py
-Move into tag_battle/ht_battle_project/ and create all the models:
+Move to ./tag_battle/ht_battle_project/ and create all the models:

 Create migration scripts for the app:
 ```shell